Oil on Water

 Oil on Water is a 2010 petrofiction novel by Nigerian author Helon Habila.
 The novel documents the experience of two journalists as they try to rescue a kidnapped European wife in the oil landscape of the Niger Delta.
-The novel explores themes of both the ecological and political consequences of oil conflict and petrodollars in the delta.
+The novel explores the ecological and political consequences of oil conflict and petrodollars in the delta.

+Plot

+Oil on Water is a story about two people, Rufus, an emerging journalist, and Zaq, a famous reporter.
+They went to the Niger Delta in pursuit of an abducted white woman named Isabel Floode, who was used as a bargaining chip in Nigeria's civil war.

+Reception

+Reviews

 The novel was well received.
-Orion magazine called the novel successful, "a powerful work, one that reaffirms that art done well is always big enough to contain politics".
-A review in the Guardian called the book a "powerful, accomplished third novel [which] displays a growing pessimism about journalism's capacity to effect change."
+Orion called it "a powerful work, one that reaffirms that art done well is always big enough to contain politics."
+The Guardian's Rachel Aspden called it a "powerful, accomplished third novel [that] displays a growing pessimism about journalism's capacity to effect change."